faassen/secretweblog_zola/content/posts/graphql-and-rest.md

 slug = "graphql-and-rest"

 [taxonomies]
-tags = ["react", "graphql", "relay", "rest", "hypermedia", "javascript", "morepath"]
+tags = ["react", "graphql", "rest", "javascript", "morepath"]
 +++

 # Introduction

-There is a new trend in open source that I'm not sure I like very much: big companies announce that they are *going* to open source something, but the release is nowhere in sight yet.
+There is a new trend in open source that I'm not sure I like very much: big companies announce that they are _going_ to open source something, but the release is nowhere in sight yet.
 Announcing something invites feedback, especially if it's announced as open source.
 When the software in question is available already as closed source for people to play